SREELAKSHMI23633/React-todo-app/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is built using REACT and is deployed in an opensource cloud provider called [railway](https://railway.app/) .
+The app is deployed with the URL [https://react-todo-app-production-3786.up.railway.app/)
 ## Available Scripts

 In the project directory, you can run: